nmzekandaba/algorithm-efficiency-research/README.md

+# Algorithm Efficiency Research: Bubble Sort vs Merge Sort (Python Analysis)
-# Algorithm Efficiency Research (Bubble Sort vs Merge Sort)
+# Algorithm Efficiency Research: Bubble Sort vs Merge Sort (Python Analysis)

-This independent undergraduate research project analyses the efficiency of sorting algorithms using Python.
-The study compares Bubble Sort and Merge Sort in terms of time complexity and execution performance.
+This independent undergraduate research project analyzes the efficiency of sorting algorithms using Python.
+It compares Bubble Sort and Merge Sort by measuring execution time and evaluating theoretical complexity using Big-O notation.

+The study provides practical and mathematical insights into algorithm performance, making it useful for computer science students and beginners learning algorithm analysis.

 ## Research Context
 This project is an independent undergraduate research study focusing on algorithm performance analysis and computational efficiency.